NYPD/right-hand-drive/content/posts/daihatsu-control-arm-and-tie-rod-boots.md

 ## Intro

-While replacing the CV boots on my Daihatsu Hijet I noticed that all the rubber boots on the tie rods and lower control arm were in rough shape.
-Most of them were cracked and very brittle due to being 25+ years old, while some actually had tears in the boots.
-Luckily all the joints were still in good condition so all that is needed is just to replace the rubber boots.
+While replacing the CV boots on my Daihatsu Hijet I noticed that all the rubber boots on the tie rods and lower control arms were in rough shape.
+Most of them were cracked and very brittle due to being 25+ years old.
+Some actually had tears in the boots exposing the insides of the joints.
+Luckily all the joints were still in good condition so all that was needed to do is replace the rubber boots.

 ## Tools Needed